govuk-once/onward-journey/infrastructure/application/README.md

-This directory contains the opentofu infrastructure code to deploy an instance of the onwards journey application and supporting services
+This directory contains the terraform code to deploy an instance of the onwards journey application and supporting services